Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs: WIS for Rectangles of Bounded Size

 In this section, we consider the case in which the input is no longer a set of points, but a set of rectangles instead.
 Let $\lambda$ be a constant and $S$ a set of axis-aligned rectangles $R_1,\ldots,R_n$ in the plane, such that each rectangle $R_q$, for $q = 1,\ldots,n$, has width and height between $1$ and $\lambda$, and weight $w(R_q)$.
 Let $G$ be the intersection graph of $S$.
 The shifting coresets method is applied to obtain a linear-time $(6+\eps)$-approximation algorithm to the maximum-weight independent set of $G$.

-The \emph{overlap} of two rectangles $R_q,R_s$ is defined as the minimum (horizontal or vertical) translation distance necessary to make the interiors of $R_q$ and $R_s$ disjoint.
+The \emph{overlap} of two rectangles $R_q,R_s$ is defined as the minimum (horizontal or vertical) translation distance of a single rectangle $R_q$ necessary to make the interiors of $R_q$ and $R_s$ disjoint.
 The following lemma bounds the chromatic number of the intersection graph of rectangles with a small overlap.

-\begin{lem} If $S$ is a set of axis-aligned rectangles such that \begin{enumerate} \item[(1)] the width and height of each rectangle is at least $1$, and \item[(2)] $overlap(R_q,R_s) < 1/3$ for every two distinct rectangles $R_q,R_s$, \end{enumerate} then the intersection graph $G$ of $S$ is $6$-colorable. \end{lem} \begin{proof} Let $S$ be a set as required and $G$ its intersection graph.
+\begin{lem} If $S$ is a set of axis-aligned rectangles such that \begin{enumerate} \item[(1)] the width and height of each rectangle is at least $1$, and \item[(2)] $overlap(R_q,R_s) < 1/3$ for every two distinct rectangles $R_q,R_s \in S$, \end{enumerate} then the intersection graph $G$ of $S$ is $6$-colorable. \end{lem} \begin{proof} Let $S$ be a set as required and $G$ its intersection graph.
 A graph is \emph{$1$-planar} if it can be drawn on the plane in a way that each edge intersects at most one other edge.
-Borodin~\cite{Borodin} showed that $1$-planar graphs are $6$-colorable.
+Borodin showed that $1$-planar graphs are $6$-colorable~\cite{Borodin}.
 We prove the lemma by providing such a $1$-planar drawing for $G$.

 For each rectangle $R_q \in S$, draw vertex $v_q$ on the center of $R_q$.
 Given two intersecting rectangles $R_q,R_s$, the edge $v_qv_s$ is drawn as two straight line segments, connecting $v_q$ to the center of the rectangle $R_q \cap R_s$ and then to $v_s$.
 We show that at most one other edge may cross the edge $v_qv_s$.
 Note that the edge $v_qv_s$ is completely inside the region $R_q \cup R_s$.